dholzmueller/bmdal_reg/README.md

 - The `bmdal` folder contains the implementation of all BMDAL methods, with its main interface in `bmdal/algorithms.py`.
 - The `evaluation` folder contains code for analyzing and plotting generated data, which is called from `run_evaluation.py`
 - The `examples` folder contains Jupyter Notebooks for instructive purposes as mentioned above.
-- The file `download_data.py` allows for downloading the data, `run_experiments.py` allows for starting the experiments, `test_single_task.py` allows to test a configuration on a data set, `rename_algs.py` contains some functionality for adjusting experiment data in case of errors, and `check_task_learnability.py` has been used to sort out some data sets that are hard to learn.
+- The file `download_data.py` allows for downloading the data, `run_experiments.py` allows for starting the experiments, `test_single_task.py` allows for testing a configuration on a data set, and `rename_algs.py` contains some functionality for adjusting experiment data in case of mistakes.
+- The file `check_task_learnability.py` has been used to check the reduction in RMSE on different data sets when going from 256 to 4352 random samples.
+We used this to sort out the data sets where the reduction in RMSE was too small, since these data sets are unlikely to make a substantial difference in the benchmark results.
 - The files `data.py`, `layers.py`, `models.py`, `task_execution.py`, `train.py` and `utils.py` implement parts of data loading, training, parallel execution.

 ## Contributors